 Ruth Sacks (b.
 1977, Port Elizabeth) is a South African visual artist and academic who lives in Johannesburg.
 She is currently a postdoctoral researcher in the South African Research Chair Initiative (SARChI) for Social Change at Fort Hare University.
 Sacks holds a PhD (Arts) from the University of the Witwatersrand where she was a fellow at the Wits Institute for Social and Economic Research (WiSER).
 Her 3rd artist book, Twenty Thousand Leagues Under Seas, was launched in 2013.
 She is a laureate of the HISK in Ghent.

-Sacks’ solo exhibitions include: Matterings at TPO (South Africa, 2017), Open Endings at TTTT (Belgium, 2015), 2,000 Meters Above the Sea at CHR (South Africa, 2012), Double-Sided Accumulated at Extraspazio (Italy, 2010), False Friends at Kunstverein (Netherlands, 2010) and Open Studio at Cortex Athletico (France, 2007).
-Previous group exhibitions include: The Global Contemporary: Art Worlds after 1989 at ZKM |Centre for Art and Media (Germany, 2011), Performa 09, facilitated by the Museum for African Art New York (USA, 2009), the African Pavilion at the 52nd Venice Biennale (Italy, 2007) and the 1st Architecture, Art and Landscape Biennale of the Canaries (Canary Islands, 2006).
+Sacks’ solo exhibitions include: Matterings at TPO (Johannesburg, 2017), Open Endings at TTTT (Ghent, 2015), 2,000 Meters Above the Sea at CHR (Johannesburg, 2012), Double-Sided Accumulated at Extraspazio (Rome, 2010), False Friends at Kunstverein (Amsterdam, 2010) and Open Studio at Cortex Athletico (Bourdeaux, 2007).
+International group exhibitions include: Future Africa: Visions in Time at the National Museums of Kenya (Nairobi, 2017) and Iwalewa-Haus (Bayreuth, 2015), The Global Contemporary: Art Worlds after 1989 at ZKM |Centre for Art and Media (Karlsruhe, 2011), Performa 09, facilitated by the Museum for African Art (New York, 2009), the African Pavilion at the 52nd Venice Biennale (Venice, 2007) and the 1st Architecture, Art and Landscape Biennale of the Canaries (Tenerife, 2006).